A man stands on a ladder dropping graphs, charts and other AI skills into a large container.

 Salesforce Artificial Intelligence

 Salesforce AI delivers trusted, extensible AI grounded in the fabric of our Salesforce Platform.
-Utilize our AI in your customer data to create customizable, predictive, and generative AI experiences to fit all your business needs safely.
-Bring conversational AI to any workflow, user, department, and industry with Einstein.
+Utilise our AI in your customer data to create customisable, predictive and generative AI experiences to fit all your business needs safely.
+Bring conversational AI to any workflow, user, department and industry with Einstein.

 AI Skills FAQs